Cooked vs. Raw Pet Food: Choose What’s Best for your Pet

-Pet owners, dog trainers, breeders, and veterinarians are witnessing the benefits of raw feeding.
+Pet owners, dog trainers, breeders, and veterinarians are first-handly witnessing the benefits of raw feeding.
 But the question still remains among many people – “Can I really feed my dog raw?”
-This blog will compare feeding cooked vs. raw pet food to provide insight on both and help you choose what’s best for your pet!
+This blog will compare feeding cooked vs. raw pet food to provide insight into both.
+Discover more and choose what’s best for your pet!

-Cooking raw meat eliminates all bacteria that could potentially be living on your pet’s food.
-While it may benefit your pet to kill all unwanted pathogens, you also eliminate the beneficial bacteria essential for your pet’s gut microbiome.
+Cooking food can help eliminate unwanted bacteria in your pet’s food.
+While it may benefit your pet by killing unwanted pathogens, you also eliminate the beneficial bacteria and other enzymes essential for a healthy gut.
 Before dogs and cats were domesticated, they consumed their prey in the wild without using a microwave or a stove, and their populations thrived.
-The truth is, our dogs and cats are exposed to pathogens every day, unintentionally.
+The truth is our dogs and cats are exposed to pathogens every day, unintentionally.
 A healthy digestive and immune system can handle high bacteria levels – good and bad.

 Photo by Vic Nuemann [IG: @jd_leos FB: westminstermass]

 Raw meat is perfectly digestible for healthy dogs and cats.
-But of course, there are exceptions.
+But, of course, there are exceptions.
 Each dog lives a unique experience, and there is no such thing as a perfect, one-size-fits-all diet.
 In most cases, a raw diet can drastically improve health and wellness, and we encourage you to try it out to receive optimal benefits.
-However, if your pet has a compromised immune system or chronic illness such as cancer, raw food may not be palatable or desirable.
-If this is the case for you, lightly cook raw grinds over the stove; never cook raw food in the microwave, as this nukes all nutrients.
-If you choose to cook your food, digestive enzymes may need to be supplemented – even lightly cooking food may kill a large portion of digestive enzymes in the food.
+However, raw food may not be palatable or desirable if your pet has a compromised immune system or a chronic illness such as cancer.
+If this is the case for you, lightly cook raw grinds over the stove.
+Never cook raw food in the microwave, as this nukes all nutrients.
+If you choose to cook your food – even very lightly, digestive enzymes may need to be supplemented as they are extremely vulnerable to heat.

 Safe Practices for Lightly Cooking